Viktorija1990/Udemy-docker-kubernetes/simpleweb/README.md

 docker run simpleweb
 ```

 Container port mapping.
-Route incoming requests to port 8080 on localhost to port 8080 inside the container
+Route incoming requests to port 8080 (it can be any port number) on localhost to port 8080 inside the container (has to match what we have specified in index.js file)
 ```
 docker run -p 8080:8080 simpleweb
 ```